Microsoft Flight is a PC game that lets players jump into the challenge, fun, and freedom of flight with no special hardware or past experience.

 The game immerses players in the flying experience with realistic graphics and accurate physics, and will continually evolve with new terrain, aircraft and challenges that can be downloaded via expansion packs.
 You can use a mouse to play this game but the use of other flight controllers to utilize the full effect of the game is recommended.

-You have 2 choices with flight controllers, you can either buy a joystick or buy a yoke.
+You have 2 choices with flight simulator controllers, you can either buy a joystick or buy a yoke.
 However, If you’re the type of pilot–virtual or otherwise–who can’t suspend disbelief and get into the game without something realistic, then a flight yoke coupled with other peripherals (eg Throttle Quadrant and rudder pedals) is the real way to fly!
 After all, finding the right flight controller is the best and biggest thing you can do to really maximize your virtual flight experience.

 Although buying flight controls has been an expensive hobby for a while (since it was always been a small hardcore niche market), recently this has changed and a lot more companies are starting to create products aimed at the more casual gamer.
 Ever since Saitek have joined the game, the choice of finding a better and more realistic Flight Sim Yoke has become a much more affordable option for even the casual armchair pilot.